transpose-publishing/landscapeStudy/README.md

 The original file with data on which journals are included is available here: https://docs.google.com/spreadsheets/d/1Dluo5DNWU4UrmwIZLzqcToioRdyZ1qc1EofAk4ypiW8/edit?usp=sharing

+The files were downloaded as `.csv` and `.xlsx` for archival.
+The analysis builds on the `.csv` files, while the `.xlsx` files are supposed to preserve as much of the original formatting as possible, should the GoogleSheets become unavailable one day.

 Some data wrangling was necessary before conducting the analysis.
 The output of these operations are the files `data/refined.csv` and `data/refined_w_areas.csv`.